anilvmware/tanzu-app-engine/workshop/content/exercises/03-kpack-inspect-sbom.md

 ```

 The output should look something like this.
-You can see the content is provided in different formats.
+You can see the SBOM is provided in different formats.
 ```shell
 hello-go/layers/
 └── sbom